 The Massachusetts Homeowner's Guide to Bats has information and advice on how to evict and relocate bats, plus tips on handling a bat, designs for one-way doors, and bat house plans.
 This guide also features a key to identifying the nine bat species in Massachusetts.

 Due to recent catastrophic mortalities of bats from White Nose Syndrome (WNS), MassWildlife biologists would like reports of summer bat colony locations.
 If you see a colony of bats (10 or more bats), please let us know.
 We study bat colonies in Massachusetts to see how many have survived after the onset of White-nose Syndrome.
 Our monitoring also leads to advances in conservation and management for endangered bat species, ensuring protection and security of the colonies.
-Please email Jennifer Longsdorf (email@example.com) to report bat colonies.
-Include the address, type of location—type of structure (house, building) or tree—roughly how many bats are in the colony, and approximately how long the bats have been there.
+To report bat colonies, please complete this survey.
+Please include the address, location, type of structure (tree, building, attic, barn, shed, or other outbuilding), roughly how many bats are in the colony, and approximately how long the bats have been there.
 Your help is greatly appreciated!

 In the summer, with hot, humid weather, some homeowners may discover bats residing in their home.
 Attics are the most common area of a house in which bats are most likely to roost and gather in a colony to raise their young.
 The heat of an attic keeps the pups warm and allows them to grow and develop more rapidly.
 After a few very hot summer days, an attic may become too hot for the bats, forcing them out and sometimes into the living quarters as they search for cooler places to roost.
 In late summer, inexperienced young bats may fall down a chimney, fly down an attic stairway, fly through an open window, or land on the ground.

 Fortunately, a single bat can usually be dealt with quite easily.
 Stay calm and do not chase the bat.
 Keep pets and children away from the bat.
-It will NOT attack you or become tangled in your hair, although it may flutter by close to you.
+It will NOT attack you or become tangled in your hair, although it may be disoriented and flutter by close to you.
 The best action is to open a window or door in the room containing the bat, close off the rest of the house, and block the space under the door with towels.
 Turn off of dim the lights as bright lights disorient bats.
 A flying bat will usually circle the room several times until it locates the open window and flies out.
 If it is nighttime, it is usually only a matter of a few minutes before the bat leaves the house.
 If it is daytime, the bat should leave within an hour after dark, as long as the weather conditions are appropriate (above 50 degrees F, no rain or high winds).

 If a bat has landed, it can be assisted out of a house in several ways.
-For a bat on a curtain or wall, place a jar, coffee can, or small box over the bat, carefully working the bat into the container, and then slip the lid on or cover the box quickly with a piece of cardboard.
+For a bat on a curtain or wall, place a jar, coffee can, kitchen strainer, or small box over the bat, carefully working the bat into the container, and then slip the lid on or cover the box quickly with a piece of cardboard.
 A bat on the floor can be covered with a towel, picked up within the towel, and then released outdoors.
-Another method is to put on leather work gloves and simply pick up the bat and release it outdoors.
+Another method is to put on thick work gloves and simply pick up the bat and release it outdoors.
 Do not use thin gloves and never pick up a bat with bare hands.
 No species of bat that occurs in Massachusetts can bite through a thick towel or leather gloves.
 Whatever method is used, the bat will likely open its mouth and squeak loudly when handled; don't worry.
 Take the bat outside to release it, preferable after sunset.
 Tilt the container away from you and allow the bat to climb onto a tree branch, windowsill, or other surface at least 4 feet above the ground.

 If anyone has had direct contact with a bat (i.e. bite or scratch), or if a bat is found in a room with a sleeping person, the bat should be safely captured and not released.
 Wash the affected area thoroughly with soap and water, and immediately seek professional medical advice.
 Contact local health officials for assistance in evaluating potential rabies risk and submitting the bat to the Massachusetts Department of Public Health (DPH) for rabies testing.
-Testing is done at the DPH in Jamaica Plain, Massachusetts (617-983-6800), and submission is usually coordinated by the person's municipality.
+Testing is done at the DPH office in Jamaica Plain, Massachusetts (617-983-6800 or 617-983-6550), and submission is usually coordinated by the person's municipality.